-Inspired by the Swedish Smorgastarta, this delicious sandwich layer cake recipe is made with smoked salmon and cream cheese to create the perfect party food that will have everyone ask for seconds.
+This Swedish Sandwich Cake, or the Swedish Smorgastarta, is a delicious sandwich layer cake recipe made with smoked salmon and cream cheese to create the perfect party food that will have everyone ask for seconds.
 Quick, super easy to put together, my sandwich cake is as tasty as it looks.

 When it comes to quick easy food to enjoy on the go or when you don't feel like cooking a more elaborate dish, nothing can beat a good old sandwich.
 And the sky is the limit as far as sandwich fillings are concerned.

 Still, the combo cream cheese and smoked salmon is one of a kind - and certainly one of the most popular sandwich fillings.
 Sandwiches have always been a great party food, but how about we take the simple sandwich to the next level?

 That's exactly what this sandwich cake does: it transforms the regular sandwich into a centrepiece that looks and tastes amazing, and can be served to any occasion, be it more casual or a more formal event, like Christmas or New Year party, birthdays, corporate events and so on.

 But what is Smorgastarta?
 It's a dish of Swedish origins, very popular in the Nordic countries, that consists of sandwiches layered together to resemble a cake that is garnished with cream cheese.

 Fillings can vary, and different fillings can be found in the same cake - as for bread, again, any kind can be used.
 My version of this savoury cake is a much simpler, and easier to put together too.

 My sandwich cake recipe is on a smaller scale, and can be enjoyed by up to 6 people, but if you are looking to make it for a larger crowd, double up the amount of ingredients.

 I used crustless 50/50 bread, which is half white, half wholegrain, but any kind of bread can work here - the crustless one looks a bit posher though.